 Varicella is characterised by a vesicular rash and fever, and in children is usually a mild, self-limiting illness.
-Complications, however, do occur, particularly in infants, pregnant women and other adults, and in immunocompromised individuals, including those with HIV.^{1 2} Globally, on average, 4.2 million cases of severe varicella result in hospitalisation or death each year.2 Prior to widespread usage of vaccines against varicella in temperate high income countries, 13-16 cases of varicella per 1000 population occurred annually, mostly affecting children aged 1-9 years.1 In these settings, >90% of the population becomes infected with VZV before adolescence.2 In tropical regions, primary infection of varicella tends to occur at a later stage, resulting in a larger population of susceptible adults and potentially a higher proportion of severe cases.^{2 3}
+Complications, however, do occur, particularly in infants, pregnant women, adults and immunocompromised individuals, including those with HIV (1,2).
+Globally, there are 4,2 million cases of severe varicella that result in hospitalization or death each year (2).
+In temperate high income countries, 13-16 cases of varicella per 1000 population occur annually, with mostly children aged 1-9 years affected (1).
+In these settings more than 90% of the population becomes infected with VZV before adolescence (2).
+In tropical regions, primary infection of varicella tends to occur at a later stage, resulting in a larger population of susceptible adults and potentially a higher proportion of severe cases (2,3).

-After an episode of varicella, VZV remains dormant in the dorsal root ganglia, and reactivation results in zoster, a painful vesicular rash, usually confined to one dermatome.4 The incidence of herpes zoster increases with increasing age, especially after 50 years of life.
-For example, half of all 85-year-old individuals have experienced an episode of herpes zoster.2 Decreasing cellmediated immunity due to, for example, HIV infection, cancer, diabetes mellitus or immunosuppressive treatment, also increases the risk of zoster.2 Compared with HIV-negative individuals, persons with HIV have a 12-17-fold greater risk of developing zoster.
-In areas with a high HIV prevalence, zoster has an 85-95% positive predictive value for underlying HIV infection.5 The most common complications of zoster are post-herpetic neuralgia and ocular complications.
-About 3% of zoster patients are hospitalised.7 There are few data on zoster mortality, but studies from Europe and North America suggest that it is around 0.25 per 1 million population, mostly in the elderly.
+After an episode of varicella, VZV remains dormant in the dorsal root ganglia, and reactivation results in zoster, a painful vesicular rash, usually confined to one dermatome (4).
+The incidence of herpes zoster increases with increasing age, especially after 50 years of life.
+For example, amongst 85 year olds, half have experienced an episode of varicella (2).
+Decreasing cell mediated immunity due to, for example, HIV infection, cancer, diabetes mellitus and immunosuppressive treatment also increase the risk of zoster (2).
+Compared to HIV negative individuals, persons with HIV have 12-17 fold greater risk of developing zoster.
+In areas with a high HIV prevalence, zoster has an 85-95% positive predictive value for underlying HIV infection (5).
+The most common complications of zoster are post-herpetic neuralgia and ocular complications (6).
+About 3% of zoster patients are hospitalized (7).
+There is little data on zoster mortality, but studies from Europe and North America suggest that it is around 0.25 per 1 million population, mostly in the elderly (7).
 Timely vaccination against zoster may prevent such deaths.

-Effective vaccines exist for both varicella and zoster, and are used widely in high-income countries, with considerable benefits.2 In 1998, the WHO recommended the introduction of routine childhood vaccination against VZV in settings where the disease has significant negative socioeconomic impact.8 But vaccines against VZV are rarely used on the African continent.
-Introducing these vaccines would be in agreement with the Global Immunisation Vision and Strategy (GIVS) of the WHO and UNICEF.
-The GIVS aims to widely introduce a range of newly available vaccines and immunise more people against as many vaccine-preventable diseases as possible.
-Achieving this aim would promote health, but would also improve equitable access to immunisation.
+Effective vaccines exist for both varicella and zoster, and are used widely in high income countries, with considerable benefits (2).
+In 1998, WHO recommended the introduction of routine childhood vaccination against VZV in settings where the disease has significant negative socio-economic impact (8).
+But vaccines against VZV are rarely used on the African continent.
+Introducing these vaccines would be in agreement with the Global Immunization Vision and Strategy (GIVS) of the World Health Organisation (WHO) and the United Nations Children's Fund (UNICEF).
+The GIVS aims to widely introduce a range of newly available vaccines and immunize more people against as many vaccine-preventable diseases as possible (9).
+Achieving this aim would not only promote health, but also improve equitable access to immunization (9).

-Decisions to introduce vaccines against varicella and zoster in most African countries need to be guided by evidence-based data on the epidemiology and socioeconomic impacts of the diseases.
-To the best of our knowledge, at present, there are no synthesised VZV-associated epidemiological data Furthermore, cost-effectiveness studies of introducing the vaccines against varicella and shingles are lacking in Africa.
+Decisions to introduce vaccines against varicella and zoster in most African countries need to be guided by evidence-based data on the epidemiology and socio-economic impacts of the diseases.
+To the best of our knowledge, at present, there is no synthesized VZV-associated epidemiological data in Africa.
+Furthermore, costeffectiveness studies of introducing the vaccines against varicella and shingles are lacking in Africa.

 The African continent has several risk factors that could result in an increased burden of VZV disease.
-First, for varicella, there is a high prevalence of HIV/ AIDS and, in tropical countries, primary infections occur at an older age, both of which increase the chance of developing severe varicella.
-Second, for zoster, there is an increasing ageing population, high HIV/ AIDS burden and diabetes prevalence is growing.
-10 11 Third, for both varicella and zoster, weak and overstretched healthcare systems in Africa cannot efficiently manage complications of these diseases.
+Firstly for varicella, there is a high prevalence of HIV/AIDS and, in tropical countries, primary infections occur at an older age, both of which increase the chance of developing severe varicella.
+Secondly for zoster, there is an increasing aging population, high HIV/AIDS burden and diabetes prevalence is growing (10,11).
+Thirdly, for both varicella and zoster, weak and overstretched healthcare systems in Africa cannot efficiently manage complications of these diseases.